Froland Municipality: History

 The iron production facility, Frolands verk, was founded in 1763 and continued in production through 1867.
 After that the facility became a sawmill.
 Today the main building from 1791 is a historically protected building, and the old stables are used as a cultural center.

 Geography

-The municipality is bordered on the north by the municipality of Åmli; on the east by Tvedestrand; on the south by Arendal, Grimstad, and Birkenes; and on the west by Evje og Hornnes and Bygland.
+The municipality is bordered on the north by Åmli Municipality; on the east by Tvedestrand Municipality; on the south by Arendal Municipality, Grimstad Municipality, and Birkenes Municipality; and on the west by Evje og Hornnes Municipality and Bygland Municipality.

-The large rivers Nidelva and Tovdalselva both run through Froland.
-There are also many lakes in Froland, including Homstølvatnet, Nelaug, Nystølfjorden, and Uldalsåna.
+The large rivers Nidelva and Tovdalselva both run through the municipality.
+There are also many lakes in Froland including Homstølvatn, Nelaug, Nystølfjorden, and Uldalsåna.
+The highest point in the municipality is the 658.12 m tall mountain Befjell.